Remote onboarding: How to welcome new employees from afar

 To solve this issue, Automattic provides its employees with a $250 a month stipend that employees can spend on anything from office rental to coffee and internet.
 Automattic also reimburse costs of office setup like new chairs, monitors, keyboards, etc. This protects the physical wellbeing of their employees by ensuring that everyone has proper ergonomic equipment.

-Tips for how to onboard remote employees effectively
+5 tips for how to onboard remote employees effectively

 While nothing's quite like that in-person experience, there's a lot that managers can do to give remote staff an effective induction.
 So to round off this piece, we thought we'd leave you with some simple tips for how to onboard remote employees in a way that works.

 It's best to set expectations as early on as possible, which is why this tops the list.
 While you or someone else has probably gone over the responsibilities of a role with the employee during the hiring process, this is your chance to do so in finer detail.
 Help them understand the objectives of the business and how their work impacts those goals.

-Then there are tools that aid collaboration, like Trello, or any file-sharing services your organisation uses.
+Then there are tools that aid collaboration, like Asana or Trello, or any file-sharing services your organisation uses.
 If you have your employees perform regular check-ins, you need to familiarise new remote workers with their update schedules and show them how to make an update.
 These check-ins can be especially useful for managing remote employees because they ensure that managers have up-to-date information about all their team members.

 While you should obviously be careful not to overload your team's schedule with video calls, having a regular one at some point in the week can really help everyone stay connected.
 You could even set up some virtual one-to-ones so new employees can get used to collaborating remotely.

 Workplace mentorships can be extremely effective, and there's no reason for your remote staff to miss out on them.
 A solid peer mentorship can provide your new remote team members a focal point for getting to know everyone.
 It's also someone they might feel more comfortable approaching for emotional support or advice about their role.